-The following are specific areas for which the Licensee will consult with the Relicensing Participants:
+The following are specific areas for which the YCWA will consult with the Relicensing Participants:

-• License, with at least 2 week advance notice, will invite interested Relicensing Participants into the field to comment on study sites.
-At least 2 weeks in advance of the field visit with interested Relicensing Participants, Licensee will identify preliminary 2-D sites and provide Relicensing Participants with written materials including maps and technical rational for the preliminary sitings.
-It is anticipated the site viist will occur in fall 2012.

-• Licensee will consult with the Relicensing Participants during hydraulic and habitat modeling.
+- YCWA, with at least 2 week advance notice, will invite interested Relicensing Participants into the field to comment on study sites.
+This will include placement of a model site on the North Yuba River from New Bullards Bar Dam to the confluence with the Middle Yuba River or Yuba River to New Colgate Powerhouse.
+If Relicensing Participants collaboratively agree that a second site is needed to assess flow-habitat relationships downstream of New Bullards Bar Dam, YCWA will add this site at a collaboratively agreed-upon location.
+At least 2 weeks in advance of the field visit with interested Relicensing Participants, YCWA will identify preliminary 2-D sites and provide Relicensing Participants with written materials including maps and technical rationale for the preliminary sites.
+It is anticipated the site visit will occur in fall 2012. - YCWA will consult with the Relicensing Participants during hydraulic and habitat modeling.
 Relicensing participants will be consulted in each of the 4 stages described in Section 5.3.5 above.